Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Keldysh approach for atom observables

 Note that taking $\kappa\rightarrow 0$ and $\gamma\rightarrow 0$ in Eq.~(\ref{eq:g_markov}) does not reproduce the equilibrium value for a closed system.
 This is due to non-commuting limits of making the Markov approximation and performing the integral to fulfill the sum rule Eq.~(\ref{eq:constraint}).
 To obtain $g_c^{\text{\EQUILIB}}$ one needs to use the equilibrium bath self-energies Eqs.~(\ref{eq:photon_self_equilib},\ref{eq:atom_self_equilib}) from the start of the calculation and obtains the equilibrium analogs of Eqs.~(\ref{eq:g_markov},\ref{eq:psi_markov}):

-We note that, both dissipative channels, cavity photon loss and atomic spontaneous emission, shift the critical value of the coupling.
+We note that, both dissipative channels, cavity photon loss and atomic dissipative dephasing, shift the critical value of the coupling.
 The amplitude with which the ferromagnetic order parameter vanishes is also different.

 Note that in a model for ``one-way'' spontaneous emission coupling to $\sigma^+$ and $\sigma^-$ starting from a fully polarized atomic state as assumed in Sec.~\ref{sec:prelim}, one would recover the equilibrium limit for $\gamma\rightarrow 0$.
-As explained above, our ``mixing'' model for spontaneous emission couples to $\sigma^x$ and thereby assumes a mixed state of the atoms (similar to a many-body paramagnet).
+As explained above, our dissipative dephasing model for spontaneous emission couples to $\sigma^x$ and thereby assumes a mixed state of the atoms (similar to a many-body paramagnet).